 Value for Money: On the market for around £30 – £35.
 Very pleasant dram at that price.

 For a malt whisky diluted to 43% abv, this is a really pleasant dram with ample character.
-For a very reasonable price, Gordon & MacPhail are offering a snapshot of what the great Highland Park can do.
+For a very reasonable price, Gordon & MacPhail are able to offer a satisfying snapshot of Highland Park’s capability.